floretdemola/brewsome-weather/README.md

 ```
 GIVEN I need to find the closest brewery
 WHEN I enter my city
-THEN I am presented with a list of breweries
+THEN I am presented with a list of breweries with the local weather
 WHEN I click one of the breweris
 THEN the UI shows me how far away it is
 ```